 Renting a car in Ireland is fairly standard.
 Most rental cars are manual/stick shift, though rental agencies typically have a small number of automatics available.
 It's best to book your reservation early to ensure you get the type of car you want.
 Car sizes range from small, economic models to SUVs and luxury cars.
 Keep in mind that city streets and country roads in Ireland can be quite narrow, and parking spaces in public lots are notoriously small, so you may want to reconsider the Land Rover and opt for something a bit more compact unless you really need the extra room.

 Holders of licenses from the U.S., Canada, Australia and E.U. member states are not required to have an International Driving Permit.
 Those that must have one should have both their international driver's license and original domestic license with them.
 If you are over 25 and under 75 years of age, you should be able to rent a car quite easily (younger drivers will face stiff premiums; those older than 75 may be rejected for rentals).

-Insurance is offered at all car rental locations and is standard in regards to level of coverage.
+Insurance is offered at all car rental locations and is standard with regard to level of coverage.
 Petrol (gas) is offered in diesel and unleaded forms only; the green handle at petrol stations indicates unleaded while black indicates diesel.

 Ireland Train Travel